COVID-19 Updates - Stage 2

 We are here for you!

 Welcome back!
-The Law Library has been preparing all summer to welcome back students, faculty, and staff to campus, whether virtually or in person.
+The Law Library has been preparing all spring to welcome back students, faculty, and staff to campus, whether virtually or in person.
 We are ready to support your learning, teaching, and research with a full array of remote and in-person services.

 Keeping everyone safe is our top priority.